 Rich and Susan are available for speaking engagements with a variety of slide show presentations.
 Group tours of the nursery are available to horticulture classes, garden clubs, or other interested groups.
 Box lunches or local restaurants can be recommended.
-Rich looks forward to answering any specific questions on conifers or siting problems.
-He gives landscape design information at the nursery and he can come to your site for a donation.
+The sales staff looks forward to answering questions on conifers or siting problems and can provide landscape design information at the nursery.

 Copyright © 2022 Rich's Foxwillow Pines Nursery, Inc. All Rights Reserved.